Optimizing the Driving Profile for Vehicle Mass Estimation -- extended version: Application-oriented input design

 \section{Application-oriented input design}

-Below we outline the ideas behind application-oriented input design (AOID).
-Following this we in the next section consider input design for mass estimation in vehicles using this framework.
+Below we outline the ideas behind AOID.
+Following this we consider input design for mass estimation in vehicles using this framework in the next section.
 Let $T$ denote the length of the experiment and ${\mathcal U}_T$ denote the decision variables; typically, these are the available external excitation signal sequences to be applied during the experiment.